 Since the late 1990s these programs have been further developed by therapy experts and have grown in popularity.
 One of the many reasons these programs have become so desirable is because they incorporate fun with therapeutic healing and healthy exercise.
 These therapy programs vary in length, from one-day excursions to 10 week-therapy courses.
 And they are designed to help a variety people including troubled teens or young adults, physical or emotional abuse victims, people struggling with substance abuse, and people with clinical diagnoses.
 They may also be used for family bonding sessions.

-With adventure therapy, therapists and mentors engage in group and one-on-one counseling sessions with the participants, while the group is immersed in wilderness activities.
+National Institute of Health research shows that adventure therapy has great health outcomes.
+When we engage in adventure therapy, therapists and mentors engage in group and one-on-one counseling sessions with the participants, while the group is immersed in wilderness activities.
 Most programs offer a wide range of activities like backpacking, camping, horseback ridding, fishing, rock climbing, and canoeing.
 These adventures, along with regular quiet moments for reflection, journaling, and meditation, allow participants to heal different emotional troubles.
 In fact, enrolling in a wilderness therapy program may help heal abandonment issues, anger, depression, family strife, identity issues, and low self-esteem.

 Want to learn more about wilderness therapy programs?

 There are many organizations that have more information on the subject including the Journey Wilderness Therapy Program in Utah, Open Sky Wilderness in Colorado, New Vision Wilderness in Wisconsin, and Second Nature in Georgia.